 Preordering the book is even better, as the number of sales leading up to, and including, the first week of release is a big indicator of how well the book will do in the long run.

-Preordering means you can just “set it and forget it,” as your credit card won’t be charged until the book ships, and it frees you from remembering to buy the book later (when your favorite retailer might sell out just when you need it for a special occasion).
+Preordering means you can just “set it and forget it,” as your credit card won’t be charged until the book ships, you’ll get the best and lowest price available, and it frees you from remembering to buy the book later (when your favorite retailer might sell out just when you need it for a special occasion).

 2. Buy the author’s book as a gift for others.